released, adding support for DDMS 5.0.

 Issue Tracker Feed:

-DDMSence (pronounced "dee-dee-em-Essence") is an open-source Java API which supports the
+DDMSence (pronounced "dee-dee-em-Essence") is the only open-source Java library that fully supports the

 DoD Discovery Metadata Specification (DDMS).

-It transforms XML DDMS Resources (metacards) into a Java object model (using XOM and Xerces), allowing them to be manipulated or traversed within the context of a Java environment.
+It converts XML DDMS Resources (also called assertions or metacards) into a Java object model, allowing them to be manipulated or traversed within the context of a Java environment.

 - Java object model can be created from existing XML files, or built up from scratch with basic Java data types.
 Components automatically transform into valid, well-formed XML, HTML, and Text records.

-- Validates metacards against the complete specification, not just the schemas.
+- Validates assertions against the complete specification, not just the schemas.
 Integrated with the Controlled Vocabulary Enumerations for ISM attributes, as defined by the Intelligence Community, and supports Schematron-based custom validation rules.

 - Three sample applications and accompanying tutorials provide an introduction to the library,